christofranz/book-recommendation-engine/README.md

 * `data/ratings.csv` - Csv-file with all ratings from the users for the books.

+* `data/user_book_list.pkl` - Pickle-file with all users, the books read and the corresponding ratings.
+Transformation of `ratings.csv`.

 * `book_app/routes.py` - Defines the routes for the flask app and renders the html files.

 * `book_app/templates/` - Contains the html files of the webapp.

 * `book_app/static/img/` - Contains images used in the webapp.

-* `book_app/static/styles` - Contains css-files to format the style of the webpages.
+* `book_app/static/styles/` - Contains css-files to format the style of the webpages.

+* `tests/filtering/` - Contains unit tests.

 ## Results<a name="results"></a>